Miramar Palace: History

 The close relationship between San Sebastián and the Spanish Royal Crown began with Isabella II of Spain, who, in the mid-19th century, began to summer in the city in order to take sea baths.
 The bond became stronger when Maria Christina of Austria, consort of Alfonso XII of Spain, moved the court's summer location to San Sebastián when she was widowed.
-The royal family's summer visits required a Royal Summer House, which was ordered by Maria Christina to English architect Selden Wornum.
+The royal family's summer visits required a Royal Summer House, which was commissioned by Maria Christina from English architect Selden Wornum.
 The site chosen for the palace was a large estate over La Concha Bay where the Monastery of San Sebastián El Antiguo had been located; the Queen bought the estate from the Count of Moriana.
 The estate was enlarged with an adjacent estate where El Antiguo Church was located – the church had to be moved to a nearby site – and some other small estates.
 The palace was finished in 1893, although a new building named the Pabellón del Príncipe (Prince's Pavilion) was added in 1920.
 The construction of the palace required a false tunnel for the crossing of the trams – the tunnel passes under the palace gardens.

 After Maria Christina's death in 1929, the palace was inherited by Alfonso XIII of Spain, and afterwards confiscated by the government in 1931 with the advent of the Second Spanish Republic.
 In 1933 it passed into the hands of the San Sebastián City Council with the condition that it would serve as the summer retreat of the president of the republic and that part of the facilities would be used for educational and cultural purposes.

 During Francoism, the palace returned to the hands of Alfonso XIII's children, principally to Don Juan de Borbón.
 The joint ownership over the estate was dissolved in 1958.
 Don Juan retained the palace and the immediate surroundings, except for a 1,000 square-metre plot, sold in 1963.
 The rest of the estate, separated in two plots of 10,000 and 37,000 square metres, was sold in 1963 in benefit of Juan de Borbón's siblings for housing construction.

 After the dissolution of the joint ownership, the initial area of 80,000 square metres of the estate was reduced to 34,136 square metres, bought by the San Sebastián City Council from Don Juan in 1972.

 Currently, the palace gardens are open to the public in fixed opening hours, and the noble areas can be visited in guided tours on fixed times.
 The Miramar Palace houses the summer courses of the University of the Basque Country.
 Until 2016, the palace housed Musikene, the Higher School of Music of the Basque Country.